corda/corda/docs/source/tutorial-contract.rst

    .. sourcecode:: kotlin

-      override fun verify(tx: TransactionForVerification) {
+      override fun verify(tx: TransactionForContract) {
-          // Group by everything except owner: any modification to the CP at all is considered changing it fundamentally. val groups = tx.groupStates() { it: State -> it.withoutOwner() }
+          // Group by everything except owner: any modification to the CP at all is considered changing it fundamentally. val groups = tx.groupStates(State::withoutOwner)

+          // There are two possible things that can be done with this CP.
+The first is trading it.
+The second is redeeming
-          val command = tx.commands.requireSingleCommand<CommercialPaper.Commands>()
+          // it for cash on or after the maturity date. val command = tx.commands.requireSingleCommand<CommercialPaper.Commands>()

    .. sourcecode:: java

       @Override
-      public void verify(@NotNull TransactionForVerification tx) {
+      public void verify(TransactionForContract tx) {
           List<InOutGroup<State, State>> groups = tx.groupStates(State.class, State::withoutOwner);
           AuthenticatedObject<Command> cmd = requireSingleCommand(tx.getCommands(), Commands.class);

 We start by using the ``groupStates`` method, which takes a type and a function.
 State grouping is a way of ensuring your contract can handle multiple unrelated states of the same type in the same transaction, which is needed for splitting/merging of assets, atomic swaps and so on.
+More on this next.

 The second line does what the code suggests: it searches for a command object that inherits from the ``CommercialPaper.Commands`` supertype, and either returns it, or throws an exception if there's zero or more than one such command.

 Using state groups
 ------------------